overture-stack/docs/website/docs/use-docs/workshop/05-Docker-Configuration.md

 :::

 :::info
-For future configuration changes (once your own data is loaded), `make restart` is sufficient — it reloads configs without wiping data.
+For future configuration changes (once your own data is loaded), `make restart` is sufficient; it reloads configs without wiping data.
 Only use `make reset` when you need to start from scratch.
 :::

 #### Troubleshooting